stevegt/statecraft/README.md

 3. Run `mkdir foo`, where `foo` is the name of the state machine you're creating.
 1. Write a `foo/foo.statecraft` file that describes the state machine you want to generate.
-See below and ./example for the DSL syntax.
+See below and `./example/stoplight/car/car.statecraft` for the DSL syntax.
 2. Run `statecraft foo/foo.statecraft foo/foo.dot` to get the graphviz
    output.
 3. Fix any errors thrown by the `statecraft` run.
-As of this writing, the most likely errors will be cases where you need to add DSL statements to handle events in states where you didn't expect them.
-   A wildcard state is an easy way to handle these -- see `./example/stoplight/car/car.statecraft`.
+As of this writing, the most likely errors will be cases where you need to add DSL `t` (transition) statements to handle events in states where you didn't expect them.
+A wildcard source state is an easy way to handle these -- see the bottom of `./example/stoplight/car/car.statecraft`.
-4. Use `xdot` or your favorite graphviz viewer to visually inspect the state machine you've created.
+4. Use `xdot` or your favorite graphviz viewer to visually inspect the dot file for the state machine you've created.
 Fix bugs.
 2. Run `statecraft foo/foo.statecraft foo/foo.go` to generate the Go
    code for your state machine.
 1. In your calling code, create a struct or other custom type with